laravel/docs/helpers.md

     $url = asset('img/photo.jpg');

 You can configure the asset URL host by setting the `ASSET_URL` variable in your `.env` file.
-This can be useful if you host your assets on an external service like Amazon S3:
+This can be useful if you host your assets on an external service like Amazon S3 or another CDN:

     // ASSET_URL=http://example.com/assets